 The most important financial intermediaries are banks, which have on average created more than 70% of the financial sector's value-added in the past years.
 The consolidation process in the banking sector evolved gradually, most intensely in 2001, when several amalgamations of smaller banks to the bigger banks took place.
 At the end of 1997 there were 28 banks operating in Slovenia, yet in the middle of 2003 there were only 20.
 The share of the biggest bank in the banking sector's total balance sheet has increased from 27.2% in 1997 to 35.5% at the end of 2002.
 The share of foreign ownership in banks' capital is also rising.
-At the end of 1998 it was at the level of 11.2 % and increased to 32.5% by the end of 2002, following several takeovers and the beginning of the privatisation process of the biggest bank (Nova Ljubljanska banka; see also chapter IV.1.1.).
+At the end of 1998 it was at the level of 11.2 % and increased to 32.5% by the end of 2002, following several takeovers and the beginning of the privatisation process of the biggest bank (Nova Ljubljanska banka; see also Section F.1.1.).

-The slow development of the non-banking financial sector was mainly influenced by the ownership transformation (privatisation) of the insurance companies60, as well as by the concept of Slovenian economy privatisation, especially concerning the long-lasting
+The slow development of the non-banking financial sector was mainly influenced by the ownership transformation (privatisation) of the insurance companies85, as well as by the concept of Slovenian economy privatisation, especially concerning the long-lasting transformation of authorised investment funds into normal financial institutions (that is into mutual funds)86.
+As regards, the capital market, its effectiveness is also partly determined by

-60 The Ownership Transformation of Insurance Companies Act is fundamental for the restructuring of the Slovenian insurance sector.
+85 The Ownership Transformation of Insurance Companies Act is fundamental for the restructuring of the Slovenian insurance sector.
 Its main purpose was to determine the share of non-nominated (social) capital, which remained in some insurance companies after their transformation into joint stock companies, and to determine their present ownership structure.
 This act concerns Triglav insurance company (which has the highest market share, that is 42.7%) and Sava reinsurance company.
 The ownership transformation of Sava Reinsurance company is already finished and the share of non-nominated capital has been set at 99.87%.
 The procedure is still going on in Triglav insurance company.
 With the completion of ownership transformation of insurance companies, the ownership structure of the insurance sector is expected to be establisheds.